-Unfortunately, sea turtle’s life is not very easy on the Costa Rican shores either.
-The problems sea turtles face here are very similar to the problems they face in other countries.
-That is why biologists and Costa Rica sea turtle volunteers work day and night along the pristine shores of Costa Rica.
-They patrol and clean the beaches, create hatcheries and safe havens for the sea turtles.
+You’ll patrol and clean the beaches create hatcheries and safe havens for the sea turtles.
 And, that’s only some of the few things volunteers can do by joining this sea turtle conservation program in Costa Rica.
-If you would like to join, IVHQ asks only that volunteers are ready to roll up their sleeves for a minimum of two weeks and embrace the fabulous work of protecting marine species.
+If you would like to join, IVHQ asks only that volunteers are ready to roll up their sleeves for a minimum of two weeks and embrace the fabulous work of protecting sea turtles in Costa Rica.

-Another great place to participate in a sea turtle and sustainable egg protection program is Guatemala.
-By the resort town of Sipacate on the Pacific Coast, there is a Guatemala sea turtle conservation centre performing similar tasks as the programs in Costa Rica.
-The main difference is the location, the culture, and the people you will be working with.
-Yet, the goal remains the same.
-To help nature run its natural course.
-This is done by protecting the sea turtles coming in, making sure their eggs are safe, and watching the baby turtles return to the wild.
+Another great place to participate in sea turtle volunteering opportunity is in Guatemala.
+By the resort town of Sipacate on the Pacific Coast, there is a Guatemala sea turtle conservation center performing similar tasks as the programs in Costa Rica.
+You would be protecting all the sea turtles coming in, making sure their eggs are safe and ensuring the baby turtles you look after all return to the wild.
 It will be a very rewarding experience.

-On the island of Nusa Penida in Bali, there is a group of locals’ experts who work very hard to increase the number of sea turtles on the island.
-As a volunteer, you would be joining these experts in their sea turtle volunteer program, and you will partake in activities such as helping to care for the sea turtles, keep the center clean and clean the surrounding beaches.
-One of the benefits of this Bali sea turtle volunteering project is that the island is not a tourist destination, so you can really enjoy and embrace the feeling of being off the beaten path in a paradisiac island.
+On the island of Nusa Penida in Bali, there is a group of local experts who work very hard to increase the number of sea turtles on the island.
+As a volunteer, you would be joining these experts in their sea turtle volunteer program, and you will partake in activities such as helping to care for the sea turtles, keeping the center clean, and cleaning the surrounding nearby beaches.
+One of the benefits of this Bali sea turtle project is that the island is not a tourist destination, so you can really enjoy and embrace the feeling of being off the beaten path in a paradisiac island.

 Nearly 2000 volunteers have reviewed IVHQ’s volunteer projects, and their words speak for themselves.
 IVHQ’s programs have been praised on all levels.
 This is what those who have participated in the Sea Turtles Conservation projects have to say.